 |Home | Impartiality | Accuracy | Fairness | Respect | Independence|

-In this section, our journalists reflect on some of the issues they face in countries as diverse as Burma and Uganda whilst applying the BBC's Editorial Guidelines - our guide to good journalistic practice - to their craft.
+In this section, BBC journalists reflect on several of the issues they face whilst aiming to apply the Producer's Guidelines - our handbook to good journalism - on fairness and privacy to programme-making.

 The BBC's Editorial Guidelines

 The BBC's Values, Standards and Principles (PDF file)